 As noted above, on January 1, 2023 we commenced reporting reflecting our new global operating model in which we reorganized our business into two global operating segments: Care Delivery and Care Enablement.
 Items allocated to Corporate, as defined above, are excluded from our analysis of segment results and are discussed below in the discussion of our consolidated results of operations.
-See note 13 of the notes to the consolidated financial statements (unaudited) included in this report for a further discussion on our operating segments.
+See note 13 included in this report for a further discussion on our operating segments.

 On February 21, 2023, the supervisory board of Fresenius Medical Care Management AG (Management AG) approved the management board of Management AG's (Management Board) resolution to initiate firm plans for the Conversion of the Company's legal form.
 An EGM of the Company was held on July 14, 2023 to resolve on the Conversion.
 In connection with the EGM, the Company filed a registration statement on Form F-4 with the SEC that was declared effective on June 6, 2023.
 The Information Statement/Prospectus included in the F-4 registration statement was made available to the Company's shareholders and contains additional information regarding the proposed change of legal form and is available on the SEC's website, www.sec.gov.
 At the EGM, shareholders approved the proposed resolutions by the required majority.
-Upon effectiveness of the Conversion, which will occur upon registration of the Company and Fresenius SE will cease to control (as defined by IFRS 10, Consolidated Financial Statements) the Company.
-For further information regarding the Conversion, see note 1 of the notes to the consolidated financial statements (unaudited) included in this report.
-For information regarding certain litigation filed against the resolutions adopted at the EGM, see note 11 of the notes to the consolidated financial statements (unaudited) included in this report.
+Upon effectiveness of the Conversion, which will occur upon registration of the Conversion with the competent commercial register, Management AG, a subsidiary of Fresenius SE, will exit the Company and Fresenius SE will cease to control (as defined by IFRS 10, Consolidated Financial Statements) the Company.
+For further information regarding the Conversion, see note 1 included in this report.
+For information regarding certain litigation filed against the resolutions adopted at the EGM, see note 11 included in this report.